 As someone who’s been invested in the MCU since Tony Stark first announced, “I am Iron Man” back in 2008, I’ve seen these films more times than I can count.
 And each film is so packed with details that you’ll be sure to notice something different every time you want them.

 But if you’ve never seen a Marvel movie before, then lucky you!
 You’ve got a whole universe to get lost in.
-Even if you’re not normally a fan of superhero movies, the MCU has got such a perfect balance of humour, heart and action, you’d be hard-pressed not to become genuinely invested in the characters and storylines.
+Even if you’re not normally a fan of superhero movies, the MCU has got such a perfect balance of humour, heart and action, you’d have to be more hard-hearted than Thanos not to become genuinely invested in the characters and storylines.

 We recommend watching them in the order they came out.
 In case you’re wondering, that’s: